-A restraining order will usually enumerate conditions that the person, of whom you are afraid of, must follow.
+A restraining order will usually enumerate conditions that the person, of whom you are afraid of or is continually annoying you (such as by calling you repeatedly), must follow.

 In order to get a restraining order, you will have to show that you have fear of the other person.
 You also can get a restraining order ordering the person to stop with certain behaviours, such as continuous calling.

 Unlike a peace bond, which you would get at the nearest police or RCMP station, you have to file for a restraining order with the court.